wadahiro/AnyConnectLogin/README.md

 ## Run

-Run `AnyConnectLogin.vbs`.
+Run `AnyConnectLogin.vbs` by manual or Windows Startup.
 That's all!
+This tool is a resident program with `powershell.exe` process.
 If the AnyConnect window is popuped, this tool will login automatically.

 ## License